MarcusJellinghaus/mcp-config/PR_Info/steps/step_3a.md

-# Step 3: Update Argument Generation for Lists (TDD)
+# Step 3a: Basic List Handling in Argument Generation (TDD)

 ## Objective
-Modify the `ServerConfig.generate_args()` method to handle parameters that produce list values from repeatable CLI arguments using Test-Driven Development.
+Add core list processing to `ServerConfig.generate_args()` method to handle parameters that produce list values from repeatable CLI arguments using Test-Driven Development.

 ## Step 3a: Write Tests First